wjkaufman/bequester/log.md

 Ok, going to refactor bequests now...

+Did lots of stuff (see git log if you care).
+Current problems:

+- hamburger menu doesn't work when app is too small
+- I'm tired

 ### 2019-02-06

 Picking it up, working on the database right now...
 Might look into formatting/angular stuff later, like views (so I can look at people too!).